 - You must not receive any compensation for mentioning any business/individual in the article.
 Any relationship you have with any business/individual must be disclosed in the article.

-Website goal: The aim of marijuanaandthelaw.com is to be an authoritative resource for legal marijuana information, and to provide comprehensive coverage of the latest legal news.
+Website goal: Marijuanaandthelaw.com serves as an authoritative resource for legal marijuana information, providing comprehensive coverage of the latest news and laws.

-Sources: If you quote someone or provide a statistic, link to the source.
+Sources: If you quote someone or provide a statistic, please link to the source.
 This makes the content more credible and allows readers to learn more about a topic.
-Ensure your sources are trustworthy, and rely on primary sources whenever possible.
+Ensure your sources are trustworthy and rely on primary sources whenever possible.

 Avoid self-promotion: Content should not come across as self-promotional.

 All content will be reviewed by our editor prior to publishing.
-Content that fails to meet our guidelines may be rejected.
+Content that fails to meet our guidelines may be rejected or amended.

 Please read through the below guidelines before contributing an article.

-- Numbers less than 10 should be written out.
+- Numbers less than 10 should be written out in letters.
 10 or above should be written as a number.